njamesgeorge1223/The-VBA-of-Wall-Street/README.TECHNICAL.md

 ----

 The VBA code for this stock analysis is in the file, StockAnalysisMacro.bas, which has been loaded and run in the following macro-enabled Excel files: MultipleYearStockDataComplete2018.xlsm, MultipleYearStockDataComplete2019.xlsm, and MultipleYearStockDataComplete2020.xlsm.
 The testing file, AlphabeticalTestingComplete.xlsm, also contains this VBA module.
-The Images folder includes images of summary and analysis results; and the Resources folder contains unprocessed starter files.
+The Images folder includes images of summary and analysis results from the mmacro-enabled Excel Workbooks; and the Resources folder contains the unprocessed starter files, AlphabeticalTestingUnprocessed.xlsx and MultipleYearStockDataUnprocessed.xlsx.

 ----